 Known neurotoxins are allowed by the FDA in the food we eat and the water we drink.
 Because their bodies and brains are still developing, children are the most vulnerable to neurotoxins.
 It’s hard to avoid neurotoxins, but it is possible to limit your exposure with some effort and education.

 Most food and personal care products containing neurotoxins have them listed right on the ingredients list, but, be careful, neurotoxic substances can go by many name variations which is one-way manufacturers can deceive you.
 A list of the most common offenders to avoid in food is below.

-Monosodium glutamate (also known as sodium glutamate, MSG): Very common in chips, canned food, baby food and other junk food.
-Independent researchers believe that MSG plays an important role in neurodegenerative brain disease, including Alzheimer’s, Parkinson’s and Huntington’s disease.
-There is evidence that MSG causes neuronal swelling and death.
+Monosodium glutamate (also known as sodium glutamate, MSG): Very common in chips, canned food, baby food, and other junk food.
+Independent researchers believe that MSG plays an important role in neurodegenerative brain disease, including Alzheimer’s, Parkinson’s, and Huntington’s disease.
+There is even evidence that MSG causes neuronal swelling and death.

-Aluminum: This type of metal is common in drinking water, over-the-counter antacid and vaccine.
+Aluminum: This type of metal is common in drinking water, over-the-counter antacids, and vaccines.
 Aluminum is hard for the body to absorb, but citrate or citric acid can dramatically increase its absorption.
 Many vaccines often inject aluminum directly into the body.